tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

 constructed as "https://targethost/targetpath".

 Note that "targethost" MAY contain a port.
 Proxies MAY choose to not forward connections to non-standard ports.
-In such cases, proxies MUST return a 4xx (Client Error) response to the client request, along with Proxy-Status response header with an "error" parameter of type "http_request_error".
+In such cases, Proxies MUST return a 4xx (Client Error) response to the Client request, along with Proxy-Status response header with an "error" parameter of type "http_request_error".

-If the proxy cannot establish a connection to the Target, it MUST return a 502 (Bad Gateway) response to the client request, along with Proxy-Status response header with an "error" parameter whose type indicates the reason.
+If the Proxy cannot establish a connection to the Target, it MUST return a 502 (Bad Gateway) response to the Client request, along with Proxy-Status response header with an "error" parameter whose type indicates the reason.
 For example, if DNS resolution fails, the error type might be "dns_timeout", whereas if the TLS connection failed the error type might be "tls_protocol_error".